Welcome To The Most Reviewed Georgia DUI Defense Firm:

 - Who should I call with questions as they come up?

-- How long does it generally take for you to get back with me when I leave a message?
+- How long does it take for you return a call when I leave a message?

 - What is the best way to get in touch with you?

 - Will I receive regular updates on my case or do I need to check in with you?